felixop8/Blade-Runner-Game/README.md

 Sample Questions

 Your are watching a stage play.
 The guests are enjoying the performance.
 The appetizer consists of raw oysters.
 The entree consists of boiled dog.

+easy
+  display all tips
+Medium
+  display all tips, but show colors in random order Hard display just suspicion